AdityaLab/Samay/README.md

 ### Support

-Tested on Python 3.12, 3.13 on Linux and MacOS.
+Tested on Python 3.12, 3.13 on Linux (CPU + GPU) and MacOS (CPU).
 Supports NVIDIA GPUs.
 Support for Windows and Apple Silicon GPUs is planned.

 ## Citation